Azure/azure-sdk-for-go/documentation/service_onboarding.md

 After you have the generated code from Autorest, the next step is to wrap this generated code in a "convenience layer" that the customers will use directly to interact with the service.
 Go is not an object-oriented language like C#, Java, or Python.
 There is no type hierarchy in Go.
 Clients and models will be defined as `struct`s and methods will be defined on these structs to interact with the service.

 In other languages, types can be specifically marked "public" or "private", in Go exported types and methods are defined by starting with a capital letter.
 The methods on structs also follow this rule, if it is for use outside the model it must start with a capital letter.

+### Documenting Code
+Code is documented directly in line and can be created directly using the Go toolchain.

 ### Constructors
 All clients should be able to be initialized directly from the user and should begin with `New`.
 For example to define a constructor for a new client for the Tables service we start with defining the struct `TableServiceClient`: